jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 application domain model types refer to 3rd party library types you cannot control, and that may not implement `java.io.Serializable`.

-You should refer to the VMware GemFire User Guide on more details on <a href="https://geode.apache.org/docs/guide/1.15/developing/data_serialization/gemfire_pdx_serialization.html">PDX</a>.
+You should refer to the [vmware-gemfire-name] User Guide on more details on <a href="https://geode.apache.org/docs/guide/1.15/developing/data_serialization/gemfire_pdx_serialization.html">PDX</a>.
-You can also refer to SBDG’s support of <a href="../index.html#geode-data-serialization">PDX Serialization</a>.
+You can also refer to [spring-boot-gemfire-name]’s support of <a href="../index.html#geode-data-serialization">PDX Serialization</a>.